 Drug Facts

-The abortion industry claims that abortion pills are safe.
+The abortion industry claims that abortion drugs are safe.
 Yet peer-reviewed science and data say otherwise.
-Research shows the rate of abortion pill-related emergency room visits has increased more than 500% over the past decade and a half, and that abortion pills put mothers at significantly greater risk for complications.
+Research shows that, compared to surgical abortion, live birth, or an emergency department visit at any time by women who were never pregnant, emergency room visits after the use of abortion drugs are significantly more likely to be severe and complex, and that abortion drugs put mothers at significantly greater risk for complications.

 Abortion Pill Reversal 24/7 Helpline Run by Abortion Pill Rescue Network: 877.558.0333

-The abortion industry is battling to move the frontlines in the fight for life from the sidewalk to the mailbox, with “mail-order abortions” as the standard and no in-person medical oversight.
-Not only will this lead to the deaths of more unborn babies – it also puts the health of women at greater risk.
+The abortion industry battled to move the frontlines in the fight for life from the sidewalk to the mailbox, with “mail-order abortions” as the new standard and no in-person medical oversight.
+Not only is this leading to the deaths of more unborn babies – it is also putting the health of women at greater risk.

-For two decades the U.S. Food and Drug Administration (FDA) had safety protocols to mitigate the risks from these abortion drugs.
-While requirements to report complications were weakened in 2016 under the Obama Administration, the reality America faces today is the Biden administration’s abandoning long-standing safety measures by legalizing mail-order abortion.
+From 1999 to 2019, the U.S. Food and Drug Administration (FDA) had safety protocols to mitigate the risks from these abortion drugs.
+While requirements to report complications were weakened in 2016 under the Obama administration, America now faces the consequences of the Biden administration’s abandonment of long-standing safety measures by legalizing mail-order abortion.

-This latest move puts the lives of babies and their mothers at risk.
-Charlotte Lozier Institute is ready for the fight.
-We will continue to conduct original, peer-reviewed, data-supported science for the benefit of women who are being targeted by the abortion industry.
-Where our opponents rely on a false narrative of safety and even encourage women to lie to emergency room (ER) doctors if they do suffer complications, we will rely on the science, the data, and sound medicine.
+These changes have put the lives of babies and their mothers at risk, but Charlotte Lozier Institute is ready for the fight.
+We will continue to conduct original, peer-reviewed, data-supported scientific research for the benefit of women who are being targeted by the abortion industry, which relies on a false narrative of safety and even encourages women to lie to emergency room (ER) doctors if they do suffer complications.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE